Licences and standards

 Please contact us if you'd like a paper application form and we'll email it to you.

 If you have not already submitted an application you need to so as soon as possible to prevent being charged an administration fee or being met by enforcement action.

 Each additional property: £350

-Properties owned by members of one of our approved co-regulation organisations: £200 (see above).
+Discount for members of one of our approved co-regulation organisations: £200.

-- Read our guide to completing the Landlord Licence Holder (Fit and Proper) Check application form.
+- Read our guide to completing Part One - the Landlord Licence Holder (Fit and Proper) Check application form.